ediaStudio/ultimateIonicTemplate/README.md

     implementation platform('com.google.firebase:firebase-bom:33.1.2')
 ```

-- then to firebase console click "Next" then "Continue to console"
+- then to firebase console click "Next", "Next" then "Continue to console"

 Ok now let's add notification icon for android